stanley-gu/standardsCh/chapter.md

 file, distinct change logs allow their work to be later merged in a controlled manner.

+### JSim Repository

+The JSim (discussed in Section \ref{jsim}) group provides a repository of 370 freely-accessible MML models (<http://www.physiome.org/jsim/db/>).
+These may be either downloaded to the desktop as JSim project files, or directly simulated in the web browser using the JSim Java applet.

 ### JWS Online

 JWS Online (<http://jjj.biochem.sun.ac.za/>) is a repository of kinetic models,